guilmont/monte.nvim/README.md

 | `i` | `j` / `k` | Next / previous item |

 Tip: `Tab` is used to accept GitHub Copilot suggestions in this setup.
+Completion is manual by design (the completion menu does not auto-open).

 ### GitHub Copilot